redbeakstudio/lfsb/README.md

 ## Environment & Ecosystems
 For our purposes, we want the benefits of working with the web: dynamic data, visible source code, social, networked, etc, and we want to be able to be in VR (or not) while making these decisions.
 This needs to work in a hybrid environment (Mac & PC, Mobile, Tablet & Desktop, Cloud and Local, with and without headsets)

-Gravity Sketch (based in UK) is created by designers and they (GS) understands this problem space.
+Gravity Sketch (based in UK) is created by designers and they (GS) understand this problem space.
 Figma also understands that the design process is social and collaborative, and web developer/designers are used to working with a wide variety of platforms, responsive designs, and an array of presentations formats.
 This seems to be a difference with game developers, who have other requirements (performance, rendering, hardware limits) and animators (who focus on 'whatever gets the shot.')

 Designers, writers, storyboard artists, animators, architects, illustrators, set designers, concept artists would benefit from lines and fills being better supported in spatial computing.